7 Best 45 ACP Pistols

 The SIG Sauer P220 is a legendary firearm that hit the world in 1975 and helped prepare the world for what was to come in modern handguns.
 The P220 brought the SIG Sauer system to the United States and would help kick off the DA/SA generation of pistols.
 Their P220 series has remained in constant production since 1975, and standard models now come with a Nitron finish and rail for accessories.

 Speaking of the P220 series, SIG Sauer has always had a fantastic series of DA/SA triggers and one of the best placements of de-cockers out there.
-It’s a very ergonomic pistol overall and quite easy to handle.
+It’s a great pistol, very ergonomic, and easy to handle overall.
 The thicker grip really helps dissipate recoil and makes the weapon comfortable to shoot.

 They have ushered the P220 series into 2023 with optics-ready variations, as well as Legion models with single-action-only triggers.
 It’s constantly expanded and kept up with most of the modern features of handguns.
 The one downside many will face is the rather low magazine capacity.
-Beyond that, this is a proven and fantastic pistol.
-Read our detailed review on the P220.
+Beyond that, this is a proven and fantastic pistol and it takes the top spot on my list.
+Read our detailed review of the P220.

 Sig Sauer P220 Pros and Cons